 Keeping Your Outdoor Cat Safe and Warm in Winter

 For those who care for an outdoor cat, having a suitable shelter is important.
 A cat's coat is not sufficient protection from winter temperatures below freezing to prevent hypothermia or frostbite.
 Find out more about how to provide the shelter and protection cats need in winter.

-On this page I'll show you what we devised for our three cats and provide some other ideas for affordable alternatives that you can make yourself.
+In this article, I'll show you what we devised for our three cats and provide some other ideas for affordable alternatives that you can make yourself.

 About Outdoor Cats